Posted on

 The presence of cellulite involves the “microcirculatory system and lymphatics, the extracellular matrix, and the presence of excess subcutaneous fat that bulges into the dermis” (1).

-There is some discussion on the link to cellulite and disease, as noted in this article on cellulite being a systemic, or cosmetic issue.
-After working with thousands of clients and practitioners at CBH Energetics, we know that everything is so individual, when it comes to health.
+There is some discussion of the link between cellulite and disease, as noted in this article on cellulite being a systemic or cosmetic issue.
+After working with thousands of clients and practitioners at CBH Energetics, we know that everything is so individual when it comes to health.

 Do the Benefits of Dry Brushing Include Healing?